 Bio | Videos | Photos | Press Features | Awards

-Previously, Penn was worldwide CEO of Burson-Marsteller and CEO of Penn Schoen Berland, serving as senior adviser to global corporate and political leaders including Bill Gates, Bill Ford, UK Prime Minister Tony Blair, Israeli Prime Minister Menachem Begin, Senator Hillary Rodham Clinton and President Bill Clinton.
+Penn has been a senior adviser to global corporate and political leaders including Bill Gates and Steve Ballmer, Bill Ford, U.K. Prime Minister Tony Blair, Israeli Prime Minister Menachem Begin, Senator Hillary Rodham Clinton and President Bill Clinton.
 He has helped elect over 25 heads of state around the world.

-Penn is the author of the 2007 bestselling book “Microtrends: The Small Forces Behind Tomorrow’s Big Changes,” and of the recurring Wall Street Journal “Microtrends” column.
-In a cover story, Time Magazine called him “Master of the Message.”
-He earned a bachelor’s degree from Harvard College and attended Columbia Law School.
-Penn is a member of the Council on Foreign Relations, the National Holocaust Museum’s Committee on Conscience and he serves on the board of Meridian International Center.
+Penn earned a bachelor’s degree from Harvard College and attended Columbia Law School.
+He is a member of the Council on Foreign Relations and the National Holocaust Museum’s Committee on Conscience, and serves on the board of Meridian International Center.
 Penn is also a Visiting Lecturer at Harvard College and a Professorial Lecturer at George Washington University.